PhantomZBackup/FFmpeg-Builds/README.md

 * `nonfree-shared` Same as nonfree, but with nonfree set of dependencies.

 All of those can be optionally combined with any combination of addins.
+* `5.0` to build from the 5.0 release branch instead of master.
 * `4.4` to build from the 4.4 release branch instead of master.
 * `debug` to not strip debug symbols from the binaries.
 This increases the output size by about 250MB.